k2view-academy/K2View-Academy/articles/19_Broadway/31_broadway_profiler.md

 # Broadway Profiler

-When running a Broadway flow, the Profiler can be enabled, so that results breakdown per Flow / Stage / Actor / Iteration can be seen.
-The Profiler is enabled either via the Fabric Studio or using the **broadway** command.
+When running a Broadway flow, the Profiler can be enabled so that a results breakdown per Flow / Stage / Actor / Iteration can be seen.
+The Profiler is enabled either via the Fabric Studio, or by using the **broadway** command.

 The Profiler provides the metrics per a single flow execution.
-However when you need to monitor the behavior across many executions, you can use [JMX Statistics](/articles/34_JMX_statistics/02_JMX_infoformat.md) which also provides performance metrics per Flow / Stage / Actor / Iteration.
+However, when you need to monitor the behavior across many executions, you can use [JMX Statistics](/articles/34_JMX_statistics/02_JMX_infoformat.md), which also provides performance metrics per Flow / Stage / Actor / Iteration.

-[Trace](/articles/29_tracing/01_tracing_overview.md) can also be enabled on Broadway flows and can help analyzing the flow results.
+[Trace](/articles/29_tracing/01_tracing_overview.md) can also be enabled on Broadway flows and can help to analyze the flow results.

 ### How Do I Enable the Profiler in the Studio?